deepanshu302/ENS/README.md

+A website which can display the ENS for an address if it has one ->> https://ens-deepanshu302.vercel.app/  </br>

 ENS stands for The Ethereum Name Service and it behaves very similar to how DNS behaves in the web2 space.</br>

 As we all know that Ethereum has long addresses which are hard to remember or type</br>